aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/optimize-pdf-document/_index.md

 We have two ways to work with images: reduce image quality and/or change their resolution.
 In any case, [ImageCompressionOptions](https://reference.aspose.com/pdf/net/aspose.pdf.optimization/imagecompressionoptions) should be applied.
 In the following example, we shrink images by reducing [ImageQuality](https://reference.aspose.com/pdf/net/aspose.pdf.optimization/imagecompressionoptions/properties/imagequality) to 50.

-It is also worth noting that this is an analog of JPEG quality, where value 0 is loss, and value 100 is the best quality.
+`ImageQuality` works similarly to JPEG quality, where value 0 is the lowest and value 100 is the highest.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET